gtx-1060/url-shortener/README.md

 ```shell script
 Python 3.>7.*
 ```
-this script has been tested and confirmed to be supported.
+the app has been tested and confirmed to be supported.

 ## Installation